Deoshabh/bhavya-bazaar/README.md

 Express.js: Harnessing the power of Express.js, a fast and minimalist web application framework, to handle routing and middleware. <Br/>

-JWT (JSON Web Tokens): Implementing JWT-based authentication for secure and stateless user sessions. <Br/>
+Session-based Authentication: Implementing session-based authentication using Redis for secure user sessions. <Br/>

 MongoDB: Leveraging MongoDB, a NoSQL database, for efficient data storage and retrieval, enabling seamless scalability. <Br/>

-Real-time Communication: Utilizing Socket.io to enable real-time communication between buyers, sellers, and the application server. <Br/>
+HTTP-based Messaging: HTTP-only messaging system for communication between buyers and sellers, ensuring reliability and simplicity. <Br/>

 Yarn: Employing Yarn as the package manager to manage project dependencies efficiently. <Br/>